 - Sophomore dietetic student from Indiana State University can apply prior to acceptance; however, money will not be awarded until the student is accepted into Indiana State's coordinated program in dietetics.

-IDA Dietetic Technician Scholarship ($500 - 1 available)
+Indiana Academy Dietetic Technician Scholarship ($500 - 1 available)

 - A Dietetic Technician, Registered, in pursuit of an advanced degree or continuing education